Comparative, International and Development Education

 • 0.5 core FCE CIDE graduate course.

 • Regular participation in and attendance at the CIDE Seminar Series.
-Participation at a minimum of five seminars is required; some may be attended live online.
+Participation at a minimum of five seminars is required.
+Seminars may be attended in person or online.

 • Students who write a thesis or major research paper as part of their program are also required to make at least one presentation to the CIDE community related to their research/development work.